state_forge 0.2.1

 CompositedStore — Clean Cross-Store Dependencies #

-Cross-store dependencies are declared at the widget level and injected via constructor, which keeps store relationships visible and easy to test.
+Dependencies are injected through the constructor, which keeps store relationships visible and easy to test:

 // CartStore needs to know who's logged in